 Initial consultation with Sydney Water has indicated that the nearby water reticulation system has capacity to meet the Stage 1 potable water requirements of an estimated 1.6 mega litres per day.
-The primary connection point will be located at the boundary of the airport site at Elizabeth Drive.
-Other connection locations may be identified in consultation with utility providers.
+It is expected that there is currently sufficient capacity at the anticipated connection point on Elizabeth Drive.
+Additional connection locations would be determined in consultation with the relevant utility provider.